 Recent and Upcoming Musical Compositions and Performances:

-Fall Dancing (2018) for harp and double bass will be premiered at the upcoming Baltimore Composers Forum Concert on November 17, 2018, 7:30pm at Corner Community Center, 5802 Roland Avenue, Baltimore, MD 21210.
+Fall Dancing (2018) for harp and double bass was premiered at the upcoming Baltimore Composers Forum Concert on November 17, 2018, 7:30pm at Corner Community Center, 5802 Roland Avenue, Baltimore, MD 21210.
 Jacqueline Pollauf, harpist, and Laura Ruas, double bass.

 Child in a Manger for oboe, mixed choir and organ will be performed on Sunday, December 23, 2018 at Evangelical Lutheran Church, Frederick, Maryland.
 Sonja (Thoms) Winkler, oboe and the choir is under the direction of Brenda Weiser.
 The work is based on a poem by Madeleine L'Engle and a traditional Christmas text.